gnzng/wifi-bssid-chooser/README.md

 # wifi-bssid-chooser

 small helper for choosing a bssid in a roaming network, which can be sometimes hard with macOS.
+The script does it by turning the wifi connection off and on, and comparison of the BSSIDs.

 for often used connections, change the BSSID in the wifi-bssid-chooser.py here:
 ```python